*n.b scroll down the page to book for this event via Eventbrite*

 This event is a rare opportunity to receive authentic Mahayana Buddhist teachings on the classic lojong text Eight Verses of Training the Mind from a highly regarded Tibetan Buddhist Lama of the Gelug lineage (the lineage of His Holiness the Dalai Lama).

 Lojong (mind-training) teachings are quintessential Mahayana teachings.
-They help us to understand the mind and to overcome the self-cherishing attitudes and self-grasping that stop us realising our innate capacity for compassion, wisdom and joy.
+They help us to understand the mind and to overcome the self-cherishing attitudes and self-grasping that stop us from realising our innate capacity for compassion, wisdom and joy.

 The Eight Verses of Training the Mind is one of the most important texts from the lojong genre.
 This root text was written by the eleventh-century meditation master Geshe Langri Tangpa.
 His Holiness the Dalai Lama refers to this work as one of the main sources of his own inspiration.